kornysietsma/korny-info-blog/_posts/2025-07-19-clowns-to-the-left-of-me.md

 ## Further reading

-I'm not alone, stuck here in the middle - for some good sensible approaches I'd also recommend [Birgitta Böckeler](https://birgitta.info/) and [Pete Hodgson](https://blog.thepete.net/blog/) and of course [Simon Willison](https://simonwillison.net/)'s blog is essential reading
+I'm not alone, stuck here in the middle.
+For some good sensible approaches I'd also recommend [Birgitta Böckeler](https://birgitta.info/) and [Pete Hodgson](https://blog.thepete.net/blog/) and of course [Simon Willison](https://simonwillison.net/)'s blog is essential reading